FidFenix/htw-emerging-photo/docs/ARCHITECTURE.md

 ## 1. System Overview

 ### Purpose
-This document describes the technical architecture for the HTW Emerging Photo POC - a system that detects faces and license plates in images using computer vision and machine learning.
+This document describes the technical architecture for the HTW Emerging Photo POC - a system that anonymizes faces and license plates in images by detecting them and filling their regions with solid yellow color (#FFFF00) to obscure sensitive information.

 ### Key Capabilities
-- Face detection with bounding boxes and confidence scores
+- Face detection and anonymization with yellow color overlay
-- License plate detection with bounding boxes and confidence scores
+- License plate detection and anonymization with yellow color overlay
 - REST API for easy integration
 - Support for JPG and PNG image formats
+- Returns anonymized images with sensitive regions completely obscured

 ---